 As far as we know, Sanusi Lamido Sanusi II had his WASSCE (West African Secondary School Certificate Examination) at King’s College, Lagos – that was in 1977.

-From there, he proceeded to Ahmadu Bello University, Zaria; he bagged his Bachelor of Science degree in Economics there in 1981.
+From there, he attended Ahmadu Bello University, Zaria, where he earned his Bachelor of Science degree in Economics in 1981.

-He furthered on the course at the Master of Science degree level; from which he came out with a distinction in Monetary Policy in 1983.
+He continued the course at the Master of Science level, graduating with a distinction in Monetary Policy in 1983.

-He went for his NYSC program in Gongola State (now known as Adamawa and Taraba States) and started his working career in the same Ahmadu Bello University, Zaria as an instructor.
+He completed his NYSC program in Gongola State (now known as Adamawa and Taraba States) and started his career as an instructor at Ahmadu Bello University, Zaria.

-One could easily see the love for academics and consistency Sanusi Lamido Sanusi already exhibited even in the earlier part of his life.
+One could easily see the love for academics and consistency Sanusi Lamido Sanusi already exhibited earlier in his life.

 Career Rise

-It could be safely said that Sanusi Lamido Sanusi’s career began in 1985 when he became a merchant banker for Icon Limited (which is a merchant bank), a subsidiary of Morgan Guaranty Trust Bank of New York and Baring Brothers of London.
+It could be safely said that Sanusi Lamido Sanusi’s career began in 1985 when he became a merchant banker for Icon Limited (a merchant bank), a subsidiary of Morgan Guaranty Trust Bank of New York and Baring Brothers of London.

-He remained there till 1993 when he decided to join the United Bank of Africa as a Principal Manager in their Credit and Risk Management Division.
+He remained there till 1993 when he joined the United Bank of Africa as a Principal Manager in their Credit and Risk Management Division.

 He worked consistently and rose through the ranks to the position of General Manager.

-A good run with UBA, then he left there in September 2005 to become the Executive Director of Risk and Management Control in First Bank of Nigeria PLC.
+He had a good run with UBA before leaving in September 2005 to become the Executive Director of Risk and Management Control at First Bank of Nigeria PLC.

-Then came his biggest break (at least as most Nigerians see it) in 2009; he was appointed the Governor of the Central Bank of Nigeria on the 3rd of June, 2009; his nomination came on 1st June 2009 from the then President Umaru Musa Yar’Adua, while his appointment was confirmed by the Senate on the 3rd.
+Then came his biggest break (at least as most Nigerians see it) in 2009; he was appointed the Governor of the Central Bank of Nigeria on June 3rd, 2009.
+His nomination came on June 1st, 2009, from the then President Umaru Musa Yar’Adua, while the Senate confirmed his appointment on the 3rd.

-It was during his tenure that a lot of noteworthy events happened, including his suspension from office, which was effected by the then-President Goodluck Jonathan on 20th March 2014.
+During his tenure, many noteworthy events happened, including his suspension from office, which was imposed by the then-President, Goodluck Jonathan, on 20 March 2014.

-He was suspended for reportedly exposing a huge $20 billion fraud that had the president and his associates in the Nigerian National Petroleum Company (NNPC) complicit.
+He was suspended for reportedly exposing a huge $20 billion fraud in which the president and his associates at the Nigerian National Petroleum Company (NNPC) were complicit.

-His revelation on the topic opened the eyes of the people to the underground unabated corruption that the government of that time condoned.
+His revelation on the topic opened the people’s eyes to the underground, unabated corruption that the government of that time condoned.

-And while it is very much a revelation at the time for the majority of Nigerians, a lot of it has been known on the foreign scene, through the pin-sharp efficiency of investigative journalism that foreign news bodies have carried out.
+While it is a revelation at the time for most Nigerians, much of it has been known on the foreign scene through the pin-sharp efficiency of investigative journalism that foreign news bodies have carried out.

-We think it is that fact, coupled with innate intolerance for economic corruption, that is what prompted Sanusi Lamido Sanusi to out the phony deal.
+We think that fact and innate intolerance for economic corruption prompted Sanusi Lamido Sanusi to expose the phony deal.

-Of course, as everyone would expect, there was a backlash, and those involved were going to find ways to get even with Sanusi Lamido Sanusi, or at least save their skin from the impending actions coming their way.
+Of course, as everyone would expect, there was a backlash, and those involved would find ways to get even with Sanusi Lamido Sanusi or at least save their skin from the impending actions coming their way.

 While we shall not be quoted anywhere on this, we think they found a way to make the president get him out of the office for it.

-How Central Bank Saved 24 Commercial Banks in 2010
+How the Central Bank Saved 24 Commercial Banks in 2010

 The government of the day did a good job of shrouding the causes for his sack in mystery.
 Before his suspension, however, he led a “rescue mission” for Afribank, Intercontinental Bank, Finland bank, and Oceanic Bank, which had them bailed out of dire straits with 400 Billion Naira and their chief executives promptly dismissed.